 “New York is a major hub of experimental artistic exploration of art and technology worldwide, so it is essential that the New York Electronic Art Festival bring together innovative practitioners to share their work and ideas with the public through audience participatory works, light and sound installations, video imagery and hybrid instruments,” – Carol Parkinson, Harvestworks Executive Director and Producer.

-Produced by Harvestworks with funds provided by the New York State Council on the Arts, the National Endowment for the Arts, the New York City Department of Cultural Affairs, mediaThe foundation, the Andy Warhol Foundation for the Visual Arts, New Music USA’s NYC New Music Impact Fund made possible by the Scherman Foundation’s Katharine S and Axel G Rosin Fund, Materials for the Arts and Friends of Harvestworks.
+Produced by Harvestworks with funds provided by the New York State Council on the Arts, the National Endowment for the Arts, the New York City Department of Cultural Affairs, mediaThe foundation, the Andy Warhol Foundation for the Visual Arts, New Music USA’s NYC New Music Impact Fund made possible by the Scherman Foundation’s Katharine S and Axel G Rosin Fund, Pro Helvetia, Materials for the Arts and Friends of Harvestworks.
 Special thanks to Jeff McGovern, the Harvestworks Interns and Zahra Poonawala.